Blog

 The cancellation policy template

-Policy wording
+Policy wording options

-48-hour policy
+48-hour cancellation policy

-Booked home visits where route time matters
+Booked home visits where travel and time blocking matter

 We ask for at least 48 hours’ notice if you need to cancel or move your appointment.
 Changes made inside 48 hours may incur a cancellation fee because we reserve both the appointment time and the travel time required to attend your visit.